 - Support the machine with the rear wheels off the ground.
 Use jackstands or equivalent support.
 Do not rely only on mechanical or hydraulic jacks. - 2.
 Move the traction levers out into the neutral lock position and raise the seat. - 3.
 Disconnect the seat switch wire K and temporarily connect the two terminals with jumper wire J as shown. - 4.
 Start the engine and run at low speed. - 5.
-Loosen jam nuts T at both ends of the turnbuckle. - 6.
-Rotate the turnbuckle until the corresponding wheel stops turning.
-Lock the turnbuckle jam nuts.
+Loosen jam nuts T at both ends of the control rod. - Rotate the control rod until the corresponding wheel stops turning.
+Lock the jam nuts.
 Run the engine up to high idle to check the adjustment.
 Readjust if necessary. - 7.
-Repeat steps 5 and 6 for the opposite side. - 8.
-Remove the jumper wire J and reconnect the seat switch.
+Repeat steps 5 and 6 for the opposite side. - Remove the jumper wire J and reconnect the seat switch.